Starting a business in Norway

 Photo: Fredrik Ahlsen/Visit Norway

-If you’re a job seeker and finding it difficult to land a job, starting your own business could help you gain the experience needed to get the full-time role you want.
-Your business doesn’t have to be a long-term plan—it can simply be a way to keep your CV fresh and show that you’re staying active.
-For more information on job seeking, see the article on building a career in Norway.
+If you’re a job seeker and finding it difficult to land a job, starting your own consulting business could help you gain the experience needed to get the full-time role you want.
+It will keep your CV fresh and and potentially be a stepping stone to a full-time job.
+For more information on job seeking, see the resources below on building a career in Norway.

 Additional information

-• If you want to start a business in Norway, you must register it with the Brønnøysund Register Centre.
-This is done online through the Altinn platform, which acts as a digital portal for submitting your business registration and managing other official forms.
+• To start a business in Norway, register it with the Brønnøysund Register Centre through the Altinn platform, a digital portal for submitting business registrations and managing other official forms.

-• To find information on running the business and the tax services, see Skatteetaten's page.
+• To find information on operating a business and tax services, see Skatteetaten's page.
 The Norwegian Tax Administration offers courses on topics related to running your own business and understanding tax obligations.
 You can also find recorded webinars on their website for further guidance.

 Mindset, motivation and skills